 The local ACOs are supported by various regional centres (the main centres are located in Bangkok, Dubai and Miami) that provide commercial management, customer support and development of products for their respective regions.
-As at the date of this Information Memorandum, more than 83% of the ACOs are fully-owned companies of the Group.
+As at the date of this Information Memorandum, 90 per cent. of the ACOs are fully-owned companies of the Group